Skip to content

 The script copies the input data and the program executable from the submission directory to the node local disk executes the program on the node local disk and copies the result file back to the submission directory for safekeeping.
 The individual steps are highlighted by comments starting with a “#”.
 These comment lines can be kept in the file.

 You need to customise the file to suit your specific needs.
-The script is suitable for jobs consuming no more than 3100 MB of main memory on Aurora.
+The script is suitable for jobs consuming no more than 5300 MB of main memory on COSMOS.

 #!/bin/bash